 For disabled students we also offer:

 - Careers Appointment plus or Careers Guidance plus - see details about all types of appointments.

 - We advertise vacancies targeted at Bath students in MyFuture.
 To make sure you don’t miss opportunities relevant to your needs, you can do a keyword search.
 For example, disabled students can search for ‘disab’ and this will retrieve relevant jobs and opportunities.

 The following online resources provide information and advice about ensuring equal rights when job seeking and when in employment:

-- TARGETjobs equality and diversity - useful information including links to external organisations.
+- TARGETjobs equality and diversity - comprehensive information including links to external organisations.